-2) complexities of the considered subtheories, especially for developing polynomial time algorithms.
+(2) complexities of the considered subtheories, especially for developing polynomial time algorithms.

-This theme is closely linked, on the one hand, to the study of induction schemata which are respectively called logarithmic, open, parameter free, Δ_k -induction, etc., and, on the other hand, to the BUSS Arithmetic.
-In this theme, logicians try to construct (nonstandard) models having specific properties (for example an ordered field without an integer part (BOUGHATTAS)).
-One tries also to prove (or disprove) some axiomatizability properties such as the fact that open-induction in normal rings is not finitely axiomatisable (BOUGHATTAS).
-Algorithmic and Complexity theories are also connected to this theme because computability in polynomial time corresponds to some specific axiomatisations one can characterize: for instance P. PUDLAK, TAKEUTI and KRAJICEK proved the equivalence between the provability in bounded arithmetic of the collaps of the strict polynomial time hierarchy and the finite axiomatizability of the arithmetical theory in the language of addition, multiplication and $x^{\lceil \log x \rceil}$ with induction schemata restricted to Σ_0 -formulas.
+This theme is closely linked, on the one hand, to the study of induction schemata which are, respectively, called logarithmic, open, parameter free, Δ_k -induction, etc., and, on the other hand, to the Buss Arithmetic.
+In this theme, logicians try to construct (nonstandard) models having specific properties (for example an ordered field without an integer part (Boughattas)).
+One tries also to prove (or disprove) some axiomatizability properties such as the fact that open induction in normal rings is not finitely axiomatizable (Boughattas).
+Algorithmic and complexity theories are also connected to this theme because computability in polynomial time corresponds to some specific axiomatisations one can characterize: for instance P. Pudlak proved the equivalence of a strict polynomial hierarchy to finite axiomatizability of the arithmetical theory in the language of addition, multiplication and $x^{\lceil \log x \rceil}$ with induction schemata restricted to Σ_0 -formulas.

 The lively style of the preface by J.P.
-RESSAYRE provides a precise and well-documented presentation, the deep links between nonstandard models, axiomatizability and algorithmic complexity.
+Ressayre provides a precise and welldocumented presentation, the deep links between nonstandard models, axiomatizability and algorithmic complexity.
 So on this matter, we refer to his text.